Sam: What? Well, Dean, it's a classic urban legend. A kid flushes a baby gator down the toilet, and it grows huge in the tunnels.

 - The Wild Ones has Gayle, a ferocious alligator who preys on animals who fall or wander into her territory by mistake.

 - The Carbonaro Effect: One target thought she was assisting a realtor, when he pulled a small lizard out of the kitchen sink... and then one nearly twice that size.
 He eventually told her that this trope was so common that there was a "lizard law" in realty.

 - Doctor Who "The Dalek Invasion of Earth": Susan is almost eaten by alligators that escaped from zoos during The Plague and managed to thrive in the London sewers.

-- The wesen from the "Cold Blooded (Part One)" episode of Grimm is an alligator-like creature.
+- Grimm: The wesen from "Cold Blooded (Part One)" is an alligator-like creature.
 They originally served the Praetorian Guard and hid in the aqueducts after the fall of Rome.

 - Lost Girl: The Alligator Fae introduced in the "SubterrFaenean" episode are a type of Under-Fae, Fae that cannot pass as human, that were rounded up and quarantined in the sewers when they started showing signs of a mysterious illness.

 - Monster Warriors: In "Gators!", a family of giant aligators are in the sewers and it's up to the Monster Warriors to get rid of them.